PaulinaKasJenkins/convert_csv_to_sql/README.md

 ## **General info**:

 ### 1. Motivation
-Since it's hard to find SQL dataset suitable for data analysis, I will convert CSV dataset to SQL one.
+Since it's hard to find SQL dataset suitable for data analysis, I created a program that converts CSV dataset to SQL one.
 It's worthy because operating on big datasets is much faster with SQL rather than CSV, especially, when you want to work only on the part of the dataset.
 Hence below algorithm certainly will be of service to me.

 The second reason for writing such algorith is a desire to play with a SQL dataset.